wangyedev/todos/README.md

 ### Core Functionality

 - ✅ Text input for task generation
-- 🎤 Voice recording (UI ready, transcription needs setup)
+- 🎤 Voice recording and transcription with Gemini 2.5 Flash
 - 🤖 AI-powered task extraction using Gemini 2.5 Flash
 - 📋 Interactive task management (complete/delete)
 - 📱 Responsive design for all devices